 - Hypersensitivity after a day or two after exposure to the sun for a long time

-- Skin cancer when the condition becomes severe
+- Lastly, skin cancer when the condition becomes severe

 - Cool the affected skin and avoid exposure directly from the sun.

 - Apply ice on the affected skin to lessen the pain, the burning sensation and the redness of the skin.
 Avoid ice directly on the skin.
 Wrap ice using a towel before placing to the affected area to prevent ice burns and worsen the condition.
-Another alternative is soaking a facecloth in cool water and applied to the area is good for the condition.
+In addition, another alternative is soaking a facecloth in cool water and applied to the area is good for the condition.